-CARE and partners will advocate for increased funding to HRPs/RRPs for large-scale and protracted crisis (e.g., currently Yemen, Syria, Rohingya/Venezuela refugee crises, DRC, and Sahel).
-Given how disproportionately women and girls continue to be affected by crisis18 (increase in GBV, drop in access to SRH services, hunger and famine19), combined with the gap between women and girls' needs and funding for Gender Equality and the Empowerment of Women and Girls (GEEWG)^{20,21,22}, CARE will specifically advocate for funding for GEEWG in these crisis, including for GBViE, SRHRiE, gender-"adequate"23 protection, shelter, WASH, livelihood, food and nutrition assistance (e.g., VSLAiE, CVA), and education.
+CARE and partners will advocate for increased funding to HRPs/RRPs for large-scale and protracted crisis (e.g. currently Yemen, Syria, Rohingya refugee crisis, Venezuela refugee crisis, DRC and Sahel).
+Given how disproportionately women and girls continue to be affected by crisis19 (increase in GBV, drop in access to SRH services, hunger and famine20), combined with the gap between women and girls' needs and funding for Gender Equality and the Empowerment of Women and Girls (GEEWG)21 22 23, CARE will specifically advocate for funding for GEEWG in these crisis, including for GBViE, SRHRiE, gender "adequate24" protection, shelter, WASH, livelihood, food and nutrition assistance (e.g. VSLAiE, CVA), and education.